joe-scotto/scottokeebs/Extras/ScottoOpener/README.md

 # ScottoOpener

-Keycap openers for Cherry MX or Kailh.
-Compatible with most switches although sometimes Kailh will have poor tolerances leading to a hard to open switch.
-This is especially true when using Outemu branded Kailh-style switches.
+Keyswitch openers for Cherry MX or Kailh.

 These are best printed in resin, not FDM and because they endure a bit of abuse you should use something tough such as [Siraya Tech Blu](https://amzn.to/3q3jf1U).